kiiru4reals/writeups/Docker/README.md

 ### Introduction
-Docker is a tool that utilises virtualisation on the OS level to produce/run a plethora of softwares in a bundle known as containers.
+Docker is a tool that utilises virtualisation on the OS level to produce/run a plethora of software in a bundle known as containers.
 Docker runs on a platform known as the docker engine.

 ### Getting started with docker
 #### Running your first docker container